Jhenaidah Cadet College: Infrastructure

-There is a large academic building where the cadets do their classes and study during prep time.
-Daily five times meals are served in the college dining hall which has a capacity of 300 cadets.
-Usually cadets say their Magrib and Jumma prayer in the college mosque.
+There is a large academic building where the cadets do their classes and study during prep time. meals are served daily, and five times in the college dining hall which has a capacity of 300-400 individuals.
+Usually cadets pray their Magrib and Jumma prayers in the college mosque.
 All officials of the college live in the college premises.
 The principal has a two storied house, while the vice principal, adjutant, medical officer, teachers all have a villa each.

-For sport there are five basketball, seven volleyball, five football, two cricket, one hockey, one tennis, one swimming pond and an athletics ground.
+For sports, there are five basketball, seven volleyball, five football, two cricket, one hockey, one tennis, one swimming pond and an athletics ground.
 The playground is a grassy area in the center of the college.
 Playing any of the above games is compulsory in the afternoon.

 There is a dairy firm to serve pure dairy product for the cadets.
-A hospital, bank, post office, barber, tailor shop, a workshop serve the utilities for the cadets.
+A hospital, bank, post office, barber, tailor shop, a workshop serve the utilities of the cadets.
 Cadets have a mandatory medical checkup at the start and end of every term.
 Cadets have an auditorium for cultural purposes, and a library; in addition, the cadet have language club, computer lab and multimedia classes.